msped/projectparts/README.md

 Project parts is a competition website for car enthusiasts who wish to play for the more expensive car modification parts.
 The target audience is the car modification community.

 The site will offer 'tickets' at a fraction of the cost of the full product price.
-Each competition will have a set amount of tickets before the competition ends and an winner is drawn randomly.
+Each competition will have a set amount of tickets before the competition ends and a winner is drawn randomly.
 All enterants must get the question correct in-order to be entered into a competition.

 - A User will want to create a profile so that they can see previously entered competitions and there winner.